coderefinery/manuals/onboarding.md

   - {ref}`instructor`

-  Help us make the live workshops an educational experience for our learners!
+  Help us make the live workshops a great educational experience for our learners!

 ```